CEINMS-RT/ReadTheDocs/docs/source/Installation [Windows].rst

    Set-ExecutionPolicy UnRestricted

-| You might be prompted with a confirmation, to change the policy quickly, simply type ``A`` followed by ``Enter``.
+| You might be prompted with a confirmation, to change the policy quickly, simply type :kbd:`A` followed by :kbd:`Enter`.
-| Next, move to the local installation folder using the ``cd`` command.
+| Next, move to the local installation folder using the :command:`cd` command.
 Now, run the following command to start the installation process:

 .. code-block:: powershell

    ./installCEINMS.ps1

 This will activate the PowerShell script.

 As a first step all CEINMS-RT dependencies will be installed.
 You can keep track of any errors that may occur during the installation process.

 Frequently encountered error messages and their corresponding fixes are listed in the :ref:`Troubleshooting <Trouble ref>` section.

-If the installation goes on without issues, you should be greeted with a directory selection window issuing you to select the output directory of the source code.
+If the installation proceeds without errors, you should be greeted with a directory selection window issuing you to select the output directory of the source code.
 The installation script will create a new folder in the designated directory named ``ceinms-rt`` in which the source files are stored.
 We will use this folder in the :ref:`Compilation <Compile ref>` section.

 As a final step the PowerShell script will compile the core of CEINMS-RT.